 After the first section which was completed in 1956, Paul Copestick expanded the building northward with more storefronts.
 The first tenant of the northern portion of the building built in 1957 was an electrical & heating contractor.
 In Wedgwood’s growing years of the 1940s-1950s there were more of these types of home-supply and home-improvement stores including McVicar Hardware at 8507 35th Ave NE, a paint store at 8500 35th Ave NE and an appliance store in the 7300 block of 35th Ave NE.

 As of 1957 the northern half of Paul Copestick’s building had Jenny Oakvik’s Wedgwood Cafe, a cleaners, and the electrical & heating contractor.
-Today this building has Café Javasti, Creative Images Hair Salon, and the Wedgwood Laundromat.
+Today this building has Café Javasti, a hair salon, and the Wedgwood Laundromat.

 Annexation, growth, and City of Seattle regulations

-Mr. Copestick may have thought that everything was “finished” as of annexation in 1953, including street work on the arterial 35th Ave NE, but after his building was built in 1956-1957, City regulations and street work began to affect it.
+Mr. Copestick may have thought that everything was “finished” as of annexation of most of Wedgwood in 1953, including street work on the arterial 35th Ave NE, but after his building was built in 1956-1957, later City regulations and street work began to affect his building again.

 Mr. Copestick disputed the City of Seattle regulations about business signage and he filed an appeal which he ultimately won.
 He also protested the further widening of 35th Ave NE, which would cut into his property in front of his building.